minaohh/caramelo-properties-8fb73/content/pages/features.md

       - title: Great for Groups
         title_align: left
         content: >
-          Our properties are spacious and exclusive for your use.
+          Our properties are spacious and exclusive for guests only.
 We're the perfect location for your next bonding and getaway with family and friends!
         content_align: left
         actions:
           - label: Learn More